Datasilk/Core/README.md

 ```

 #### Why Routing?
-By routing new class instances using the `new` keyword, you bypass the last resort for Datasilk Core, which is to create an instance of your `Page` class using `Activator.CreateInstance`, taking 10 times the amount of CPU ticks to instatiate.
+By routing new class instances using the `new` keyword, you bypass the last resort for Datasilk Core, which is to create an instance of your `Controller` class using `Activator.CreateInstance`, taking 10 times the amount of CPU ticks to instatiate.
 You don't have to use routing, but it does speed up performance.

 ## Optional: Datasilk Core Javascript Library